-Choose your area of focus—from dullness to hormonal acne—and beeline to the pharmacy for next-level, luminous skin.
+Choose your area of focus—from dullness to hormonal acne—and beeline to the pharmacy for next-level, luminous skin, according to these experts.

-"Hormonal acne describes the blemishes that rear their ugly head seven to 10 days before your period," explains Taryn Forrelli, ND, a resident nutritionist at Olly.
+"Hormonal acne describes the blemishes that rear their ugly head seven to 10 days before your period," explains Taryn Forrelli, N.D.
 She argues that the key to beating acne is to balance your hormones during your cycle.
 "Supporting the body’s ability to properly metabolize hormones can help minimize their cyclical effects."

-Dermatologist Dendy Engelman, MD, calls fish oil a "powerhouse ingredient" that does so much more than improve dull skin.
-"It is a powerful antioxidant that can help reduce photodamage and wrinkles, improve skin texture, and help with collagen production," he says.
-"You can get it from citrus fruits and leafy greens," or in supplement form.
+Dermatologist Dendy Engelman, M.D., calls fish oil a "powerhouse ingredient" that does so much more than improve dull skin.
+"It is a powerful antioxidant that can help reduce photodamage (or exposure to harmful UV rays) and wrinkles, improve skin texture, and help with collagen production," she says.

 If you're currently taking a fish oil supplement and haven't seen an improvement, Forrelli recommends taking probiotics to balance the "good bacteria" in your gut.
 "An imbalance in your gut microflora can trigger inflammation and in turn rob your skin of precious hydration," she explains.
 "Emerging research suggests that supplementation with probiotics like lactobacilli and bifidobacteria can help improve hydration and induce a beneficial glow."
 Who wouldn't want that?